 Clone JOEs exist when multiple JOEs point to the same set of PDDBs.
-Third qualifier in JOE id indicate clone JOEs.
+Third qualifier in JOE id indicates whether a JOE may be a clone.
 JOE with ids of 1.1.1 and 1.1.2 are clones.
 Clone JOEs are created when JOBPARM COPIES= is specified (greater than 1) or a printer is repeated (\$N PRTnnn command).
 They can also be created by an exit that does a \$#ADD passing in an existing JOE as the prototype.
-The problem with clone JOEs is caused by the fact that PDDBs are associated with JOEs using the first 2 operands of the JOE id.
-So with clone JOEs, one PDDB is actually associated with multiple PDDBs.
+The problem with clone JOEs is caused by the fact that PDDBs are associated with JOEs using the first 2 identifiers of the JOE id.
+So with clone JOEs, one PDDB is actually associated with multiple JOEs.
 If SAPI were to move a PDDB to a new JOE, it would not only affect the JOE being processed, but also the clone JOE.
 This side effect can cause data to be lost.
 As a result of this, there is a restriction when processing clone JOEs that all data sets must be processed the same way (you cannot split data sets out of a clone JOE).
 SAPI sets the SSS2DSH bit when it is processing a clone JOE.